 The number one strategy for how to make your child feel loved and valued is to choose “connection” before “correction.”

-In other words, positive parents opt for a hug, provide a listening ear, and/or validate feelings before addressing a child’s poor choice.
+In other words, positive parents opt for a hug, provide a listening ear, and/or validate feelings before revisiting boundaries.

 The beauty of this tool is that it not only helps children feel loved but significantly increases their ability to absorb redirection.

 2. Plan ahead and schedule special time together.

 Sure, we all spend time with our kids just getting through the basic day-to-day tasks.
 But special time is different.
 It’s about carving out time to spend with your child in advance.

 Dr. Jane Nelson of Positive Discipline recommends brainstorming a list of “special time activities” with your child.
 Then, you can take turns choosing what to do together.
 She also provides the following suggestions for how much special time to carve out, depending on your child’s age: